Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

         management of diplomas, certificates and certifications of VNU;
     c)  Granted to ineligible persons;
     d)  Issued by an unauthorized person;
-    d) Erased or altered;
+    đ) Erased or altered;
     e)  To let others use diplomas, certificates, certifications;
-    f)  Due to the fault of the competent authority issuing the diploma, certificate, or certification.
+    g)  Due to the fault of the competent authority issuing the diploma, certificate, or certification.
 2. The head of the authority competent to issue diplomas, certificates, and certifications shall consider and decide to cancel the